List of supercentenarians

-The following is a list of famous people who have attained the age of at least 110 years known for reasons other than just longevity.
+The following is a list of notable people who have attained the age of at least 110 years and are known for reasons other than just longevity.
 As such, this list does not include every person who has reached this age.
 For more specific lists of people (living or deceased) who are known for these reasons, see lists of centenarians.

 For living people known just for their longevity, see List of oldest living people.